 The 20-key keyboard, also sometimes called half-QWERTY, is designed similarly to the standard QWERTY keyboard used with computers.
-Most of the keys include two letters on each of them, as well as either a number or symbol (exclamation point, question mark and at (@) symbol).
+Most of the keys include two letters on them, and either a number or symbol (exclamation point, question mark and at (@) symbol).
 Other functions included are Caps Lock, Shift, Spacebar, Backspace, and Return key.

 Today, the 20-key keyboard is most often associated with the keypad on a typical phone that includes numbers, letters, enter, and other functions.
 The picture is a typical 20-key keyboard found on a cell phone.

-With a computer, the 20-key computer keyboard is often compact enough to be used one-handed and may be used vertically.
-While most often found on electronic devices, it is possible to get a 20-key keyboard as a separate device and can connect to a computer using a USB connection.
+With a computer, the 20-key computer keyboard is usually compact enough to be used one-handed and may be used vertically.
+While most often found on electronic devices, a 20-key USB keyboard can also connect to a computer.
 Some of these keyboards are also designed to be programmable, instead of featuring the standard half-QWERTY design.